noctildon/aggie-job-referral/README.md

 3. cd aggie-job-referral
 4. git checkout forum
 5. pip install -r requirements.txt
-6. python manage.py migrate
+6. python manage.py migrate --run-syncdb
+7. python manage.py loaddata dump.json
-7. python manage.py runserver
+8. python manage.py runserver
-8. Open the url 127.0.0.1:8000 (or any url returned by python prompt)
+9. Open the url 127.0.0.1:8000 (or any url returned by the prompt)

-* You may need to create a .env file in  aggie-job-referral/ (or AggieJobReferral/) with content like,
+* You may need to create a .env file in  aggie-job-referral/ (or AggieJobReferral/) with the content like,
 ```
 SECRET_KEY=AAAABBBBCCCCDDDD12341234=
 ```
-where SECRET_KEY should end with =.
-DO NOT share with anyone.
+where SECRET_KEY should end with =

+ DO NOT share the key with anyone.
 Try this online key generator [CodeIgniter Encryption Keys](https://randomkeygen.com/#ci_key), then add an equal sign at the end.

 If everthing works, you should be able to see this